janjagusch/dota-2-ai-coach/README.md

 # Dota 2 AI Coach

-We use cutting edge AI to improve your Dota 2 skills.
+**We use cutting edge AI to improve your Dota 2 skills.**

+Ok, enough with the buzzwords.
+This repository provides aggregated in-game information about professional DOTA 2 matches.
+We developed this project during [Hackdays Rhein-Neckar 2019](https://hack-days.de/rhein-neckar/home) over a period of three days (14.02.2019 - 18.02.2019).

+Sponsor and data-/ infrastructure provider is the Esports department of [SAP](https://www.sap.com/index.html) in collaboration with [Team Liquid](https://www.teamliquidpro.com/).

+In short, the program compiles a series of SAP SQL queries, provided a match identifier, and executes them on a SAP HANA database.
+The results are then provided through an easy-to-use API.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+### Data

+The data provided consists of combat logs for Team Liquid during [The International 2018](https://liquipedia.net/dota2/The_International/2018) as well as additional meta information about the game.
+Unfortunately, the data cannot be shared publicly.

 ### Prerequisites

-What things you need to install the software and how to install them
+The packages required for running this program are:

 ```
 flask